pei-liu/codenames/README.md

 # Now open the app in your browser:
 heroku open
 ```

+Note: I can't figure out how to get `heroku run rails c` to work with Docker.
+If you need to access the rails console, first deploy to Heroku using Git rather than Docker.

 # Learnings
 * How to Dockerize Rails and deploy to Heroku